mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 ```

 ## Integers to Bytes
-One final useful opperation is converting an integer to it's byte string representation. `IntToBytes` takes an integer`x` and the number of bytes to generate, and returns a byte string
+One final useful operation is converting an integer to its byte string representation. `IntToBytes` takes an integer `x` and the number of bytes to generate, and returns a byte string

 ```cpp
 template <size_t bytes, long long x>